Mail Order Pharmacy

 A locum pharmacist arriving to their first shift

-Mail-Order Pharmacist Overview
+Mail Order Pharmacist Overview

 Consulting with patients

-Pharmacists consult with patients about their medications, including their intended use, side effects, and potential interactions with other medications.
+A mail order pharmacist consults with patients about their medications, including their intended use, side effects, and potential interactions with other medications.

-Providing medication counselling
+Providing medication counseling

 Managing inventory